Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ## User Stories

-For each of the interactions between user and software to complete a successful user journey, I will create a user story around essential actions.
-I will classify the users into either Donor or Campaigner
+For each of the interactions between user and software to complete a successful user journey, these are the individual user story around essential actions.

 - As a Donor, I want to see more information about a live campaign so I can choose which campaign to donate to.